antarctica/assets-tracking-service/docs/implementation.md

   - directly from this service through an access service
   - indirectly from another tracking service that has acquired data from an access service

-**Note:** Providers pull (poll) data from the tracking service.
+**Note:** Providers pull (poll) data from tracking services.
 Services that emit events are not currently supported.

 ## Providers